ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/codeb0ss/CVE-2023-37979](https://github.com/codeb0ss/CVE-2023-37979) :  ![starts](https://img.shields.io/github/stars/codeb0ss/CVE-2023-37979.svg) ![forks](https://img.shields.io/github/forks/codeb0ss/CVE-2023-37979.svg)

 ## CVE-2023-37941
  If an attacker gains write access to the Apache Superset metadata database, they could persist a specifically crafted Python object that may lead to remote code execution on Superset's web backend.
+The Superset metadata db is an 'internal' component that is typically only accessible directly by the system administrator and the superset process itself.
+Gaining access to that database should be difficult and require significant privileges.
 This vulnerability impacts Apache Superset versions 1.5.0 up to and including 2.1.0.
+Users are recommended to upgrade to version 2.1.1 or later.